Intro to Production Design

 'Liked the extra readings and assessments.'

-'Michael was very informative and presented the course well...helped me understand in more depth what this discipline entails.'
+'The tutor was very informative and presented the course well...helped me understand in more depth what this discipline entails.'

 ***DISCLAIMER*** AFTRS reserves the right to cancel any course for any reason at any time.
 In the event of a course being cancelled a full refund of course fees will be provided.
 If a participant wishes to withdraw from a course, they may do so up to 15 days before the course commences and get a full refund.
-Cancellations 14 days or less before course commencement will incur a penalty.
+Cancellations 14 days or less before course commencement will incur a fee.
 For more information on AFTRS Open's policies, including refund policies, please see our policies page.